Invest Alberta Corporation Offers Investment Support To Greater China Businesses' Expansion Into North America

-(MENAFN- Media OutReach Newswire) Canada's energy capital with dynamic business landscape and diversified talent pool for innovation and growth HONG KONG SAR - Media OutReach Newswire - 27 February 2024 - Invest Alberta Corporation (Invest Alberta) introduces its investment attraction program for Hong Kong and Mainland China investors and businesses.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 27 February 2024 - Invest Alberta Corporation (Invest Alberta) introduces its investment attraction program for Hong Kong and Mainland China investors and businesses.
 With a focus on agriculture & food processing, energy, petrochemicals, and technology innovations such as clean tech, the program provides tailored investment and business support to help business expansion into the North American market through Alberta, Canada.

 As a government agency of the Canadian Province of Alberta, Invest Alberta's mandate is to attract high value, high impact investments in Alberta.
 With a strong entrepreneurial culture and experienced teams strategically positioned worldwide, including Greater China, Invest Alberta breaks down barriers and offers tailored assistance to enable global investors to achieve business goals effectively and efficiently.
 The agency is also dedicated to showcasing the immense potential of Alberta's diversified workforce, strong infrastructure, and open access to North American and international markets.
 Since its establishment in 2020, the agency has been instrumental in facilitating overseas businesses' global expansion, securing over CAD 20 billion in investments and generating more than 27,000 jobs.